Are You Safe to be Outside?

-Your team at Witte Physical Therapy #homegrown #backtolife
+Your Witte Physical Therapy team #homegrown #backtolife

 December 12, 2019: Have you ever wondered how much a shovel of snow weighs?
 What is an appropriate amount of snow to lift?